ToMe25/ESP32-Accelerometer/README.md

  5. Add a `wifissid.txt` and `wifipass.txt` file containing your wifi ssid and passphrase.
 Make sure they do not end with an empty line!
  6. Build and Upload using your IDE or by running `pio run --target upload`

-Connections for I2C:<br/>
+Connections for I2C:
-(Temporary description until I can find an adequate tool to make circuit diagrams)<br/>
+(Temporary description until I can find an adequate tool to make circuit diagrams)
 |ESP32 Pin|LSM9DS1 Pin|
 |---------|-----------|
 |3V3      |VIN        |